bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 If you know the fundamentals, data structures, you can remember things like: For this type of problem, you have to use a queue.
 You make better use of your time by understanding the fundamentals.

 Study as many different algorithms as you can so that none of them will throw you off guard.
 When you see something about a tree traversal using hashmaps or iterative tree traversal, it should not throw you off guard.
 You should say: “Oh yeah, I've seen something like this before”.
-Dynamic programming problems usually are either you get it or you don't get it type of questions.

-Instead of analyzing the problem to solve it, if you are trying to remember what the memorized answer was, it can be harmful.
+Instead of analyzing the problem to solve it, if you are trying to remember the memorized answer, it can be harmful.
 Because you're not applying your problem solving skills to solve the problem.

 Your ability to analyze the problem is very important.
 If you can give a good analysis on time, space, data structure usage and right alternatives, even if you didn't complete solving the whole problem it may still be good enough.
 It's about the thought process and not necessarily about whether you can solve the whole problem.